 - Statistics show that they are unlikely to default on their mortgage.

 - Lenders believe that these high-income earners can bring other high-income professionals to them.
 As such, it is viewed as good for the business.

-While the LMI waiver is one of the most often considered benefits of finding the perfect mortgage as an accountant, with the right mortgage broker, you should be able to get so much more.
-The right mortgage broker will be able to negotiate special interest rate discounts for your home loan based on:
+While the LMI waiver is one of the most often considered benefits of finding the perfect mortgage as an accountant, you can get so much more with the right mortgage broker.
+Lendstreet’s experienced brokers will be able to negotiate special interest rate discounts for your home loan based on:

 - The size of your home loan

 - The percentage of the property value that you expect the home loan to cover